-Akito Watabe started with the sport of Nordic Combined when he was 12 years old.
+Akito Watabe started with Nordic Combined when he was 12 years old.
 At first, it looked like his specialty would lie in ski jumping but after a crash in training in Kuusamo in 2006 where he fell and broke his wrist, he came back as a stronger cross-country skier after the two-month break he had to take.

-Since then, the Japanese has moved up to be a regular on the World Cup podiums, finishing among the Top Three 24 times, claiming five individual victories so far.
-He established himself well and truly among the big names of Nordic Combined by finally winning an individual silver medal at a major event at the Olympics in Sochi after having been a victim of the "fourth-place-syndrome" as he called it for quite some time.
+Since then, the Japanese has moved up to be a regular on the World Cup podiums, finishing among the Top 3 28 times, claiming seven individual victories so far.
+From 2011 onwards, he has always finished among the Top 3 in the overall World Cup standings as well.
+In 2014,hHe established himself well and truly among the big names of Nordic Combined by finally winning an individual silver medal at the Olympics in Sochi after having been a victim of the "fourth-place-syndrome" as he called it for quite some time.

-|1641106.12.2014||Gundersen LH HS138/10.0 K||Lillehammer||NOR||World Cup||6|
+|1677606.12.2015||Gundersen LH HS100/10.0 K||Lillehammer||NOR||World Cup||6|